mrcavalcanti/mosaicoo/CONTRIBUTING.md

 ## Become a contributor

-You can contribute to Grafana in several ways.
+You can contribute to Mosaicoo in several ways.
 Here are some examples:

-- Contribute to the Grafana codebase.
+- Contribute to the Mosaicoo codebase.
 - Report and triage bugs.
 - Develop community plugins and dashboards.
 - Write technical documentation and blog posts, for users and contributors.